inkognitro/oas-tszod-gen/README.md

   requestHandlers: ['AxiosRequestHandler', 'AuthRequestHandler'], // optional
   // This will add only the defined RequestHandler implementations.
   // An empty array results in no added implementations.
-  // By default all available RequestHandler implementations are added.
+  // By default, all available RequestHandler implementations are added.
 });
 ```